LottieHQ/laravel-react-assessment/README.md

 - I would have implemented [laravel sail](https://laravel.com/docs/10.x/sanctum) to authentication, especially as its designed for environments where laravel is being used purely as a backend/server
 - To extend the point above, once there is authentication it could be appropriate to create middleware that only lets users of certain permissions to access/create `Locations`
 - I would have leveraged [laravel scopes](https://laravel.com/docs/10.x/eloquent#local-scopes)
+- Would have added missing CRUD functionality
+  - Update
+  - Delete

 ---